Purnima-nallamilli/graph-based-question-answering-system/REPORT.md

 | `PRODUCED_BY_BANNER` | Production House → Movie |
 | `BELONGS_TO` | Movie → Genre |

-This graph structure allows the system to explicitly follow relationships between entities.
-For example, a multi-hop question can require traversal across several connected nodes rather than retrieving a single text chunk.

-The graph is stored in Neo4j and populated using the project's ingestion pipeline.
+This structure lets the system explicitly follow relationships, so multi-hop questions traverse several connected nodes rather than relying on a single text chunk.
+The graph is stored in Neo4j and populated via the project's ingestion pipeline.

 ### Graph Schema and Architecture